AdityaSingh021/REVAMP/README.md

 # REVAMP- A classRoom Automation App
-ClassRoom Automation App is an Android application that allows users to control electric appliances in a classroom remotely using their mobile devices.
+ReVamp is an Android application that allows users to control electric appliances in a classroom remotely using their mobile devices.
 With this app, users can easily turn on/off lights, fans, projectors, and other appliances from anywhere around the world.

 # Features
 Remote Control: Users can control electric appliances in the classroom remotely using their mobile devices.